JuliaLang/julia/doc/src/manual/control-flow.md

 x is greater than y.
 ```

 The variable `relation` is declared inside the `if` block, but used outside.
-However, when depending
+However, when
-on this behavior, make sure all possible code paths define a value for the variable.
-The following
+depending on this behavior, you must make sure that all possible code paths define a value
-change to the above function results in a runtime error
+for the variable.
+The following change to the above function results in a runtime error:

 ```jldoctest; filter = r"Stacktrace:(\n \[[0-9]+\].*)*"
 julia> function test(x,y)